Committed to creating solutions for global applications: PM Modi at Singapore India Hackathon 2019

 Chennai, Sep 30: Prime Minister Narendra Modi on Monday addressed the 56th annual convocation of Indian Institute of Technology (IIT) Madras and participate in the prize distribution ceremony of Singapore-India Hackathon.

-"Hackathons are great for youngsters, participants get access to state of the art technology for solution of global problems.
+"Hackathons are great for youngsters, participants get access to state of the art technology for the solution of global problems.
 I firmly believe that the solutions found in today's hackathon are the start-up ideas for tomorrow," Modi said at the Singapore India Hackathon 2019 at IIT-Madras.

 "Friends you have been working for the last 36 hours to solve challenging problems.
 Hats off to you and your energy.
-I don't see fatigue, I see satisfaction of a task well accomplished," he added.
+I don't see fatigue, I see the satisfaction of a task well accomplished," he added.

-"I specially like the solution about cameras to detect who is paying attention.
+"I specially like the solution for cameras to detect who is paying attention.
 Now what will happen you know-- I will talk to my Speaker in the Parliament (Om Birla)...and I am sure it will be very useful to the Parliamentarians," he said as the gathering broke out in laughter.

 PM Modi in Chennai: #GoBackModi, #TNWelcomesModi trends on Twitter again